Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Quantifying quantum coherence using KD nonclassicality

-Since the KD quasiprobability is an informationally equivalent representation of the quantum state, it is instructive to study the way in which the KD quasiprobability encodes the nonclassical aspects of a quantum state such as coherence, entanglement and general quantum correlation.
-To this end, the fact that the negativity of the real part or/and the nonreality of KD quasiprobability and quantum coherence both capture noncommutativity between the quantum state and the set of projectors associated with certain orthonormal bases of the Hilbert space, naturally gives rise to a suggestion if the former can be used to quantitatively characterize the latter.
-This question is not trivial since KD quasiprobability is defined based on a pair of orthonormal bases while coherence is defined relative to a single reference orthonormal basis.
+Since the KD quasiprobability is an informationally equivalent representation of the quantum state, it is instructive to study the way in which the KD quasiprobability encodes the nonclassical aspects of a quantum state such as coherence, general quantum correlation and entanglement.
+To this end, the fact that the negativity or/and the nonreality of KD quasiprobability and quantum coherence both capture the noncommutativity between the quantum state and the set of projectors associated with certain orthonormal bases of the Hilbert space, naturally gives rise to a question if the former can be used to quantitatively characterize the latter.
+To answer this question, we must note that the KD quasiprobability is defined based on a pair of orthonormal bases while coherence is defined relative to a single reference orthonormal basis.